Mfaizl/jsongrapher-pyasd/README.md

 # JSONGrapherRC
-A python package for creating JSON Grapher Records
+A python package for creating JSONGrapher Records

 To use JSONGrapherRC, first install it using pip:
 <pre>